Streamlinelv/cartbounty/readme.txt

 * Since we love to make things run smooth, in case if you Uninstall this plugin, it will automatically clean up after itself (delete abandoned carts data, table and options created by this plugin) leaving your project clean.

-### How the idea was born:

-We started working on this plugin since WooCommerce currently does not come with an integrated solution for recovering abandoned carts and wanted to develop one that would be very simple and lightweight.
-We built this plugin in order to register and recover abandoned carts in a website that sells [light cube](https://www.uniqcube.com/shop "light cube") lamps since there were many people who left the checkout process.

-At the time when we started working on this project we knew that there were couple of plugins already available but they were offering a lot of functionality that slowed down our project and had many features that were not necessary.
-Also we weren't sure about the security that they provided and wanted to contribute to WordPress community by helping others with the same need to simply see abandoned carts and recover them.

-While continuing our work on [Mājas lapu izstrāde](https://www.majas-lapu-izstrade.lv "Mājas lapu izstrāde") (website design and development) we will be managing this plugin in order to keep up with the WooCommerce and WordPress updates.

 ### Plugin dependencies:

 1. Uses WordPress private WP_List_Table class in order to output the table in the admin section.
 If this class changes, the table and all of its functions might break.